CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 * Use via web browser from your computer (Mac, Linux, or Windows) and from any location (no need to install specific programs or use a VPN).

 * Automated encryption and data upload via a web browser for files up to 100 GB.
-Larger files (100<GB) can be encrypted using an application and uploaded programmatically.
+Files larger than 100 GB can be encrypted using an application and uploaded programmatically.

 * Supports encryption and storage of any file type: text files, images, audio files, video, and genetic data (default space 10 TB, additional space required contact [CSC Service Desk](../../support/contact.md)).
-In addition, you can describe or organize each file or bucket with specific tags.
+In addition, you can describe or organize each file or folder with specific tags.

 * Automated key management.